 FBD and Reactions

 All the hand calculations can be found in the ‘Hand Calculation Wizard’ pop-up.
 Open this popup by clicking any of the ‘Open Hand Calculations’ buttons found under the FBD, SFD, and BMD results.

 Statically Determinate Hand Calculations

-The FBD and reactions results are found right at the top.
+The FBD and reaction results are found right at the top.
 The method considers static equilibrium equations.